sandrapoulson/posTracker/README.md

 They work with MatLab versions 2010b and 2012b, and with Windows 7.
 We've found they do not work with Windows 10.

-The original author of these programs is likely a member of a prior lab of one of the Chen Lab members.
+The original author of these programs is unknown.